 It’s also important to frequently discuss consent in sexual relationships.
-“You need to be thinking about how to help them protect themselves against pressure and dating violence,” says Silverberg, adding that conversations around these topics should include the impact drinking and drugs can have on judgement.
+“You need to be thinking about how to help them protect themselves against pressure and dating violence,” says Silverberg, adding that conversations around these topics should include the impact drinking and drugs can have on judgment.

 Frequent conversations around healthy relationships are crucial.
 If your child is reluctant to talk about herself, Silverberg recommends that you talk about “friends at school” instead.
 You may also want to share relationship stories from your past.